vegardit/haxe-concurrent/README.md

 Java, JavaScript ([Node.js](https://nodejs.org) and PhantomJS), Lua, [Neko](https://nekovm.org/), [PHP](https://www.php.net/) 7 and [Python](https://www.python.org/) 3.

 **Note:**
-* When targeting Flash the option `-swf-version 11.5` (or higher) must be specified, otherwise you will get `Class flash.concurrent::Condition could not be found.`
+- When targeting Flash the option `-swf-version 11.5` (or higher) must be specified, otherwise you will get `Class flash.concurrent::Condition could not be found.`
-* When targeting C# the option `-D net-ver=45` must be specified, otherwise you may get `error CS0234: The type or namespace name 'Volatile' does not exist in the namespace 'System.Threading'.
+- When targeting C# the option `-D net-ver=45` must be specified, otherwise you may get `error CS0234: The type or namespace name 'Volatile' does not exist in the namespace 'System.Threading'.
 Are you missing an assembly reference?`

-### Haxe compatiblity
+### Haxe compatibility

 |haxe-concurrent |Haxe           |
 |----------------|---------------|